microsoft/ebpf-for-windows/docs/Long term goals.md

 portable to Windows.
 While binary compatibility of the compiled eBPF programs is likely not possible, it should be relatively straightforward to port programs from Linux to Windows.
-The main obstacle to this is around helper APIs and the type definitions that are subject to incompatible license agreements.
+The main obstacle to this is around helper APIs and the type definitions that are OS-specific.

 The project aims to provide interface compatible APIs for loading and managing eBPF programs, while also providing extended APIs for functionality that is not